buffeinstein/PageRank-Explanation-And-Implementation/README.md

         last_i = i
 ```

-SLAYYY now we've got both `indices` and `values`. lets put it all together:
+SLAYYY now we've got both `indices` and `values`.
+Let's put it all together:

 ```
         # generate the sparse matrix